Motor tics

 Risk factors for tic disorders include:

-• Genetics: Tics tend to run in families, so there may be a genetic basis to these disorders.
+• Genetics: Tics tend to run in families, so there may be a genetic basis for these disorders.

 • Sex: Men are more likely to be affected by tic disorders than women.